 Headway Thames Valley continues to expand and improve its services – aiming to provide as wide a variety as possible.

 We currently work with around 150 adults of all ages every year helping them adjust to and cope with their altered circumstances.
-We provide a range of services and support, whether it’s through our Day Centre, Outreach Service or Therapy Groups.
-Support options we provide include art and music therapy, physiotherapy, speech and language therapy, enablement, community based activities, neuro-psychology and occupational therapy.
+We provide a range of services and support whether it’s at Brunner Hall or through our Courses and Therapy Groups.
+Brain Injury Support options we provide include art and music therapy, speech and language therapy, enablement, community based activities, neuro-psychology and occupational therapy.

 All activities are designed to help clients towards achieving a range of outcomes: learning or re-learning skills, improving confidence and self-esteem, functional ability and exercise, developing coping strategies, keeping families together, quality of life, being able to use public transport, taking part in community or sports activities and helping to facilitate returning to employment where appropriate.